Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds - CAM 80114

 In another single-center report, results were summarized for combined modality therapy using 3-dimensional conformal radiotherapy followed by permanent (palladium) brachytherapy.11 This 2007 study involved 282 intermediate- and high-risk patients treated from 1992 to 1996.
 Fourteen-year biochemical PFS in the intermediate-risk group was 87% and 72% in the high-risk group.

-Section Summary: Permanent Low-Dose Rate Brachytherapy Combined With External-Beam Radiotherapy
+Section Summary: Permanent Low-Dose Rate Brachytherapy Plus External-Beam Radiotherapy

-No RCTs have compared permanent LDR brachytherapy plus EBRT with EBRT alone in patients having clinically localized prostate cancer.
+No RCTs comparing permanent LDR brachytherapy plus EBRT with EBRT alone in patients with clinically localized prostate cancer have been identified.
 One RCT compared boost LDR brachytherapy plus boost EBRT with EBRT alone.
 It found better biochemical PFS but not OS or disease-specific survival in patients who had combined treatment.
-There are also a number of observational studies, including two nonrandomized studies comparing LDR brachytherapy plus EBRT with EBRT alone.
+There are also a number of observational studies, including 2 nonrandomized studies comparing LDR brachytherapy plus EBRT with EBRT alone.
 One found that the biochemical PFS rate was significantly higher in the combined treatment group; rates of GU but not GI toxicity were significantly higher with combined treatment.
 The other found differences in urinary irritative function and bowel function were significantly worse at 3 years with combination treatment, but the differences were no longer clinically meaningful at 5 years.
 Multicenter and single-center uncontrolled studies have found relatively high rates of biochemical PFS after LDR brachytherapy plus EBRT.

 Permanent Low-Dose Rate Brachytherapy As Monotherapy